koszalix/Fumex/README.md

 # Using Fumex with soldering station

-# Fumex Mux add more soldering stations
+# Fumex Mux, add more soldering stations

 # Sugested mechanical design
 The Fumex board is designed for [Kradex Z5] case, also cable managments cutsouts are avaialable on boards.
 Proposed mechanical design is presented on picture bellow.

+# Licensing
+This project is published under the Apache-2.0 license.